-It takes planning, but time management is one of our greatest strengths.
+It takes intensive planning, but time management is one of our greatest strengths.
 Our classrooms are extremely efficient learning environments.
 Small class sizes allow for teachers to be highly attentive to students’ needs and learning styles, while administrative tasks and transitions move quickly.
 In addition, the English curriculum and the target language curriculum are aligned, which allows for synergistic learning—students make connections and reinforce concepts and ideas in both languages.
-In addition, a dual-language curriculum allows for skills transfer from one language to the other.
+In addition, a dual-language curriculum allows for skills to transfer from one language to the other

 National studies have shown that children in dual-language programs as a group perform the same or better than their monolingual English speaking peers in achievement tests in math, reading and writing.
-HWIS testing of students in grades 2 validates this finding.
+HWIS testing of students in grade 2 validates this finding.

 Teachers have the flexibility and time to individually tailor communication, one-on-one interaction, and performance tasks according to students’ proficiency levels.
 In addition, our mixed-age classrooms and full-immersion environment allow children at multiple levels to benefit from participating in the same activity.

 You do not need to speak the target language to be supportive of your child’s learning.
 Homework assignments are designed to review lessons previously presented in class, so sometimes it is simply a question of helping your child get started.
 Incorporating homework time into your family’s routine, establishing a quiet and comfortable study environment, encouraging your child to ask questions in class, and reaching out to your child’s teacher via email or phone for further clarification are all useful avenues for support.
-Classroom newsletters also give helpful background information about students’ day-to-day activities at school.
+Class newsletters also give helpful background information about students’ day-to-day activities at school.

-Students begin receiving homework in Kindergarten.
+Students begin receiving homework in kindergarten.
 The amount given depends on the child’s age and is appropriate to their attention span.
 Homework is meant to provide opportunities to practice what was learned in school.